management

 Aveni vs AdvisoryAI: Head-to-Head Comparison for UK Financial Advisers

 TL;DR: Aveni and AdvisoryAI both address FCA compliance documentation, but they serve different functions.
-Aveni provides firm-wide compliance monitoring for Tier 1 banks and large advice networks.
-AdvisoryAI covers the full advice workflow: preparing advisers before meetings, generating structured meeting notes and action items with Evie, producing suitability reports from each firm's own templates with Emma, checking documents against FCA Consumer Duty and COBS requirements before submission with Colin, and letting advisers query across meeting transcripts, suitability reports, and client files using natural language with Atlas.
+Aveni covers the full adviser workflow through Aveni Assist, including pre-meeting preparation, meeting notes, suitability report generation, and post-meeting outputs, and adds firm-wide compliance monitoring across adviser interactions through Aveni Detect.
+We cover the full advice workflow: preparing advisers before meetings, generating structured meeting notes and action items with Evie, producing suitability reports from each firm's own templates with Emma, checking documents against FCA Consumer Duty and COBS requirements before submission with Colin, and letting advisers query across meeting transcripts, suitability reports, and client files using natural language with Atlas.

 Writing a single suitability report takes the average UK paraplanner four to six hours.
 The bottleneck is not a lack of expertise, it is manual data extraction, template formatting, and compliance cross-checking that consume the working day before a single sentence of advice rationale gets written.
 Two platforms promise to change that: Aveni and ours.
-Aveni monitors what has already happened across a firm's adviser interactions.
-AdvisoryAI spans the full workflow, from pre-meeting preparation through to structured meeting notes, suitability reports built from the firm's own templates, FCA compliance checking before submission, and Atlas querying across all accumulated client documentation.
+Aveni Assist covers the full adviser workflow from pre-meeting preparation through meeting notes, suitability report generation, and post-meeting outputs, with Aveni Detect adding firm-wide compliance monitoring across all adviser interactions.
+We span the full workflow, from pre-meeting preparation through to structured meeting notes, suitability reports built from the firm's own templates, FCA compliance checking before submission, and Atlas querying across all accumulated client documentation.

 Why the Right AI Documentation Platform Matters for UK Advice Firms